beginning of content

 Key facts

-• If you find that you need more and more of a medicine to feel good, or can’t cope without it, this is a sign of addiction.
+• If you find that you need a higher dose of a medicine for it to be effective, or can't cope without it, this is a sign of addiction.

 • Speak with your doctor or get help if you have a problem with using medicines.